 Driving South Africa's famed Garden Route is suitable in any season; though there is always a chance of rain, it's never enough to discourage a road trip or adventure outdoors.
 Let your interests determine when you hit the road.
 If you want to see whales, come in the winter, spring for the wildflowers, summer for the beaches, and fall for hiking.
 Awaiting exploration at any time, the Garden Route offers something for everyone.

 An excellent way to cover a lot of ground and see South Africa's top highlights is to hire a car and go on a road trip.
 The best time to hop in a vehicle is during the shoulder season (spring and fall) when the prices are low and fewer travelers are on the road.
 Yet each season offers fine weather and excellent opportunities for wildlife spotting and outdoor excursions—it all depends on where in the country you plan to be.
 Read on to find out what season suits you best.

-South Africa's scenery is as diverse as its culture, providing an exemplary setting for an activity-packed trip.
-Below we've outlined the Rainbow Nation's nine provinces (and what they're best for)—plus two landlocked kingdoms—so you can choose your own adventure, whether it's big game safaris, apartheid history, hiking and biking trails, indigenous villages, or world-class vineyards.
+South Africa's scenery is as diverse as its culture, providing an ideal setting for an activity-packed trip.
+Below we've outlined the Rainbow Nation's nine provinces (and what they're best for)—plus two landlocked kingdoms—so you can choose your adventure, whether it's big game safaris, Apartheid history, hiking and biking trails, Indigenous villages, or world-class vineyards.
 Read on to learn more.